 The third ancient city which we visited on our trip along the Yucatán’s Ruta Puuc was Sayil.
-Long since abandoned to the jungle, this extraordinary site still paying silent testimony to the magnificence of the Maya civilization.
+Long since abandoned to the jungle, this extraordinary site is still paying silent testimony to the magnificence of the Maya civilization.

 Before our move to the Yucatán, I had never given much thought to the complexities of the Maya.
-I suppose I had just considered them to be like a single powerful kingdom that eventually collapsed.
+I suppose I had just considered them to be a single powerful kingdom that eventually collapsed.
 But this is so far from the case that it’s laughable.
 At best, the term “Maya” is extremely vague.
 It refers to a people who shared a counting system and certain cultural aspects, but were never unified.
 The Maya consisted of innumerable kingdoms, each with its own history and identity, and over twenty completely different languages.
-The biggest enemy of Copan was Kalakmul, for example; two totally distinct, warring empires we now refer to under the blanket term “Mayan”.
+The biggest enemy of Copan was Kalakmul, for example; two totally distinct, warring empires we now refer to under the blanket term “Maya”.

 Sayil was our third set of ruins in a single day and we were starting to feel a little fatigued by the time we finished here.
 But there was no opportunity for rest; the hour was growing late, and the nearby site of Kabah still remained on our list…